Blakesley, Colin Phillip Interview

 Yep, that’s right.

 That’s correct.
-Because you know, at that time when I was going to, going to the conferences in the early days of being in the Association, and being in the president’s seat or whatever, or on the committee, they were still fighting then for different privileges for us.
-It was really interesting, because what we said, with the remits that went through from all the different districts – as you would know – were taken to the government; spoken about and talked about.
-There has been a time when they’ve tried to wipe a lot of these things there, and it’s been done, not too long ago, either.
+Because you know, at that time when I was going to the conferences in the early days of being in the Association, and being in the president’s seat or whatever, or on the committee, they were still fighting then for different privileges for us.
+It was really interesting, because what we said with the remits that went through from all the different districts, as you would know, were taken to the government; spoken about and talked about.
+There has been a time when they’ve tried to wipe a lot of these things; there has been, not too long ago, either.
 And there was a time when they decided to send everything to Australia and get it made in Australia, which didn’t work either.
 No, it didn’t work, because they would just take a picture on a computer and send the measurements away; and it come [came] back and it was nothing like the leg at all.

 No.

-Yes, plaster cast is the best way to do it.
+Yes, the plaster cast is the best way to do it.

 You get it exactly right.

-It’s you, yes.
-Exactly.
+It’s you, yeah, exactly.
 I still prefer that way.

 They didn’t suggest putting plaster or anything on your leg when it was healing?